ewancoder/tyr-ops/install.md

 - Install new, Don't have a key, 11Pro, US, Dvorak, Skip other layouts
 - Do not show again and skip Gigabyte center
 - Delete OneDrive
+- Change PC name to odinwin/thorwin/etc, odinwingaming/odinwinwork
 - Update everything, activate if needed (check activation)
 - Delete US (qwerty) keyboard, add Russian input method (uncheck everything when adding)
+- (optional) Select language for non-unicode programs - russian (needed for russian in console apps)
+  - If this is done - disable notepad spellcheck, otherwise it highlights everything
+- Enable RDP access
+- Create second desktop (Fun and Work)
 - Zen
   - look at Linux guide - repeat it
 - Install G-Helper (download/run)